Looking for an online solution to support you with compliance for AML (anti-money laundering) and CFT (Countering the Financing of Terrorism)?

 - White label solution: Deploy Ondato without mentioning its brand name for a seamless onboarding process.

 - Opaque pricing: While you can get a free trial of Ondato, it’s unclear how much you’ll need to pay as an Enterprise.

 - Enterprise pricing requires speaking to the sales team, but there are also the Expansion plan, with $0.85 per verification at $570 licensing per month, and Growth, with $0.95 per verification at $259 per month.

 - You want a full KYC and AML solution with your own branding.

-Refinitiv World-Check Risk Intelligence is a complete AML solution that covers all the aspects of managing compliance in regulated markets.
-As a world leader in AML software, the company prides itself on providing accurate, precise details of the violations or sanctions of specific individuals or entities.
+Refinitiv World-Check is a complete AML solution that covers all the aspects of managing compliance in regulated markets.
+As a world leader in AML software, the company prides itself on providing accurate, precise details of the violations or sanctions of specific individuals or entities through individual APIs.

 You’ll get complete PEP screening, sanctioned lists, global regulatory and law enforcement lists, negative media checks, and more – all packaged in a well-designed interface optimized for ease of use, whether you’re in Risk and Compliance, Investment Banking, or Asset Management.

-- Complete AML and KYC tools: Ensure you have all the right tools at your disposal.
+- Complete AML and KYC tools: You will have all the right tools at your disposal.

 - Ease of use: Refinitiv is a well-designed product, ideal for risk managers and compliance officers who need an upgrade from the old spreadsheets.